Skip to main content

 Once the end date has been set, the landlord may make plans to re-rent the unit, schedule repairs or remodeling, prepare to sell the property, or even move into it themselves.

-Landlords responsible for public housing buildings must have good cause A legally acceptable reason to do something to refuse to renew a tenant's A person who rents a space lease.
+Landlords responsible for public housing buildings must have good cause A legally acceptable reason to do something to refuse to renew a tenant's lease.
 This is the same standard as if they wanted to evict the tenant.
 Good cause can look like:

 • Criminal activity that appears on the landlord's An owner of property who rents it out to a tenant background checks,